mongodb/atlas-sdk-go/docs/docs/SharedTierSnapshotsApi.md

 ## GetSharedClusterBackup

-> TenantSnapshot GetSharedClusterBackup(ctx, groupId, clusterName, snapshotId).Execute()
+> BackupTenantSnapshot GetSharedClusterBackup(ctx, groupId, clusterName, snapshotId).Execute()

 Return One Snapshot for One M2 or M5 Cluster